algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 ---
 **GitHub Issues**

-To manage bugs, errors, deadlines, documentation, and task allocation, this project uses GitHub Issues.
-GitHub Issues serves as a comprehensive and centralized platform for tracking and addressing various aspects of our project development lifecycle.
+GitHub Issues is a tool that allows us to create and manage issues and assign them to team members.
+This tool is integrated into GitHub and allows us to have a better overview of the project and to have a better organization.

 We define:
 - **Bugs:** Unexpected problems or code errors.
 - **Errors:** Includes all errors that do not originate in the code.
 - **Deadlines:** Specific deadlines for project stages to ensure timely delivery.
 - **Documentation:** Request for documentation on a specific function or group of functions in the code.
 - **Task allocation:** Assignment and tracking of specific responsibilities.

-**GitHub Issues Scope:**
+**GitHub Issues Strategy:**

-We are implementing a strategy for managing GitHub issues to enhance collaboration and efficiency within the development team.
+We are implementing a strategy for managing GitHub issues.
 Here are the key components of our strategy:

 1. **Detailed Issue Descriptions:**
    - Issues should have clear and detailed descriptions to provide context and understanding.